nexus-rpc/api/SPEC.md

   **Body**: Arbitrary data conveying the operation's result.
 Headers should specify content type and encoding.

-- `408 Request Timeout`: The server gave up waiting for operation completion.
+- `408 Request Timeout`: The handler gave up waiting for operation completion.
 The request may be retried by the caller.

   **Body**: Empty.